LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-[Linux].md

     ```
 </details>

-Clones the repository to the current folder you are in
+Clone the repository to the current folder you are in
 ```
 git clone --recursive https://github.com/topaz-next/topaz.git
 ```